St. Catharines: Baseball

 The city was the home of the New York–Penn League's St. Catharines Blue Jays, the Short-season A affiliate of the Toronto Blue Jays, from 1986 to 1999.
 In 1996 the team was renamed the St. Catharines Stompers, and was subsequently sold and relocated to Queens, New York City in late 1999, where they became the Queens Kings.

 Rugby

 St. Catharines Tigers RFC was formed in 1978.
 Beginning in 2015, the Tigers joined the Niagara Wasps RFC and play at their field in Thorold.

 Soccer

-League1 Ontario's St. Catharines Wolves are one of the most successful professional soccer teams in Canada, and play at Club Roma in the west-end of the city.
+Minor league soccer arrived to St. Catharines in 1971, when St. Catharines Heidelberg received a franchise in the National Soccer League (NSL).
+Heidelberg played in the league for eight seasons, leaving in 1979.
+The city received another team in the NSL, with St. Catharines Roma Wolves acquiring Welland Lions Croatia's franchise rights in 1977.
+St. Catharines Roma competed in the NSL until the 1997 season, and continued playing in the NSL's successor league, the Canadian Professional Soccer League (later renamed Canadian Soccer League) in 1998.
+St. Catharines' most successful era was in the 1990s, when the club won several championships, including a league double in 1995.
+The club found further success in the CPSL and won two championships.
+In 2014, the club would leave the CSL circuit.

+In 2021, St. Catharines Wolves returned to the semi-professional level by joining League1 Ontario with Club Roma as their home venue.